What is the Unitary Patent?

 Effect of earlier national rights on European patent protection

 Earlier national rights are not specifically looked for during the initial search of a European patent application, but if found, the applicant is informed by the EPO.
-Accordingly, during examination, the applicant may limit the claims and amend the description and drawings of an EP patent application in view of any existing earlier national rights that have been discovered (only after the EPO has evaluated such an earlier right, Rule 138 EPC).
-Therefore, if an earlier national right has been found before grant, an applicant can choose to limit the claims in one or more EPC contracting states and end up with different claim scope across different states.
+Accordingly, during examination, the applicant may limit the claims and amend the description and drawings of an EP patent application in view of any existing earlier national rights that have been uncovered.
+Therefore, if an earlier national right has been found, an applicant can choose to limit the claims in one or more EPC contracting states and end up with different claim scope across different states.
 Earlier national rights can also be used against granted European patents whereby they can be invoked in national revocation proceedings, potentially resulting in loss of patent protection in the jurisdiction where the national revocation proceedings occurred.

 The new top-up search provided for by the EPO will allow for the discovery of any earlier national rights after the initial search and prior to the grant of the patent.
 This will enable the applicant to take the necessary steps to amend the claims and description accordingly to avoid any potential revocation actions which could take effect in national jurisdictions.